panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 UTF-16 (the long name: 16-bit Unicode Transformation Format) is a [variable-length](https://en.wikipedia.org/wiki/Variable-width_encoding) encoding:

-* Code points from BPM are encoded using a single code unit of 16-bit
+* Code points from BMP are encoded using a single code unit of 16-bit
 * Code points from astral planes are encoded using two code units of 16-bit each.

 Let's follow some examples.

 Suppose you want to save to hard drive *LATIN SMALL LETTER A* character `a`.
 Unicode tells you that *LATIN SMALL LETTER A* abstract character maps to `U+0061` code point.

 Now let's ask UTF-16 encoding how `U+0061` should be transformed.
-The encoding specification says that for BPM code point take its hexadecimal number <code>U+<b>0061</b></code> and store it into **one code unit** of 16-bit: `0x0061`.
+The encoding specification says that for BMP code point take its hexadecimal number <code>U+<b>0061</b></code> and store it into **one code unit** of 16-bit: `0x0061`.

-As you can see, code points from BPM fit into a single 16-bit code unit.
-It works easily as a pie for BPM.
+As you can see, code points from BMP fit into a single 16-bit code unit.
+It works easily as a pie for BMP.

 ### 2.4 Surrogate pairs